Zweihander-Main/learn_hash-history-basketball-league-ts/README.md

 1. Run `npm install` in the main directory (package.json should be accurate)
     - Special Notes:
     - Source/Dev: src folder, Production: build folder
 2. Run one of the commands from the [Scripts](#scripts) section.
-You'll most likely want `npm run dev` for development and `npm run build` for production.
+You'll most likely want `npm run start` for development and `npm run build` for production.

 ### Scripts